VeraKowalczuk/acept/docs/source/uhp.rst

 ---------------------

 .. note::
-      As the original UrbanHeatPro project is not actively maintained, ACEPT uses a fork of the project.
+      As the original UrbanHeatPro project is not actively maintained, ACEPT uses a :octicon:`repo-forked;1em;fa fa-github` fork of the project.

-      The fork includes:
+      The :octicon:`repo-forked;1em;fa fa-github` fork includes:
         * bug fixes
         * support for configuration files
         * updated dependencies